Settings in Edgy¶

 Edgy Settings Module¶

-- EDGY_SETTINGS_MODULE environment variable.
+- EDGY_SETTINGS_MODULE

 EDGY_SETTINGS_MODULE¶

-environment variable to run and
+environment variable to load and apply settings.

-If no EDGY_SETTINGS_MODULE
+If EDGY_SETTINGS_MODULE

-Custom settings¶
+Custom Settings¶

-(or the subclass TenancySettings
+(or TenancySettings

 from typing import Optional